 So, she decided to give Jesus a try.

 Her timid prayer and hesitant Scripture reading led her to realize God had an abundance of love and grace for her.
 The Holy Spirit filled her hollowness.
 He fought her lingering downheartedness – and He won.
-He took her by the hand and led her down His path.
+He took her hand and began to lead.

 She thought college would be a fresh start.
 Real friends.
 A clean reputation.
 New challenges.
 And it actually was – a very fresh and verdant start.

-But, one by one, the stitches containing her tormented sadness tore open.
-She felt the numbness that she desperately tried to escape bubbling up.
-She clawed at anything that might distract her, so she surrounded herself with friends and schoolwork.
-It only added to the panic she felt in her heart.
-She had never opened up to people outside of her family, but she felt trusting new friends was the only option she had.
-A mention of free counseling interested her – maybe an educated person knew of a way to help.
+But, one by one, the stitches containing her tormented sadness tore open again.
+She felt the numbness that she tried desperately to escape.
+She clawed at anything that might distract her, so she surrounded herself with friends and schoolwork and activities.
+Distraction only added to the panic she felt in her heart.
+She had never opened up to people outside of her family, but she felt trusting new friends might be the only option she had.
+A mention of free counseling interested her – maybe an educated person knew of a way out of this painful cycle.

 Counseling did a number on her emotional health.
 Vulnerability led to processing emotional trauma she never knew she suffered from.
-She lamented on journal pages to squeeze out all the pus and bacteria from her mind.
+She lamented on journal pages to squeeze out all the illness and bacteria from her mind.
 Her emotions took control, she got honest and angry with God, and academics sat on the backburner.
 She struggled to come to terms with the truth for fear of over-dramatizing her feelings.
 But her patient counselor guided her to a place of healing.
 And she began to understand herself and her pain.
 She found answers and clarity.

 To refocus her mind on Jesus, her Comforter, she found herself serving at a summer camp.
 She had hoped it to be an escape, but it only brought in new hardships.
 She hid the darkness with big smiles and silly skits.
 No matter how hard she tried, it came out in deep conversations and stressful situations.

 She was back at square one.
 Just masking her pain and pushing through it.
 This cycle of hurt had to stop.
 In a moment of despair and panic, she sought refuge in the only One who could deliver her.

 “God,” she sobbed.
 “I cannot do this alone.”

-Her Chacos halted on the crunchy gravel path.
+Her strappy sandal feet halted on the crunchy gravel path.
 Ducks floated near the lake’s shore and quacked at one another.
 Bugs chirped and buzzed in the warm summer air.

-“If you care,” she said, as she stretched her arms up toward His painted afternoon sky, “show up and let me feel You.”
+“If you care,” she said, as she stretched her arms up toward His painted afternoon sky, “show up and let me feel Your presence.”

 Tears pricked her eyes and her throat tightened.
 Little, sorrowful tears rolled down her cheeks.
 A sob escaped from her lips.
 The wind riffled through the evergreen trees and past her ears and carried with it a small, still voice.